Minimal Lagrangian surfaces in the two dimensional complex quadric via the loop group method: Introduction

 Next, by choosing a suitable gauge transformation, we show the existence of a family of isometric minimal Lagrangian immersions \(\{ f^{\lambda} \}_{\lambda \in \mathbb{S}^{1}}\) (Theorem~\ref{thm2}).
 Moreover, it turns out that the induced metric can be expressed in terms of a function \(\hat u\) and the holomorphic function \(\alpha\) as

 where $\hat u$ satisfies the sinh-Gordon equation:

-It turns out that half the metric of $f$ is induced by the Sasakian metric of the unit tangent bundle $\mathrm{U}\mathbb S^3$ of a minimal surface in the unit three-sphere $\mathbb S^3$.
+It turns out that the metric of $f$ is induced by half the Sasakian metric of the unit tangent bundle $\mathrm{U}\mathbb S^3$ of a minimal surface in the unit three-sphere $\mathbb S^3$.
 Thus we establish a correspondence between the minimal Lagrangian surfaces in \(Q_2\) and the Gauss maps of minimal surfaces in \(\mathbb{S}^{3}\) (Theorem~\ref{Thm corresponding}).
 This correspondence was previously shown under the additional condition \(\alpha \neq 0\) in \cite{CU}.
+More generally, such correspondences of hypersurfaces in unit spheres and Lagrangian immersions in Grassmannians have been studied in \cite{P1997, VW2020}.
 Since the structure equation, that is the sinh-Gordon equation, of a minimal Lagrangian surface in \(Q_{2}\) coincides with those of a harmonic map from a Riemann surface into the unit two-sphere \(\mathbb{S}^{2}\), this suggests that the loop group method can be applied to minimal Lagrangian surfaces in \(Q_{2}\) through harmonic maps into \(\mathbb{S}^{2}\).
 Indeed, by the well-known Lie group isomorphism

 this can be achieved (see Section~\ref{sc:DPW}).

 In Section~\ref{sc:Ex}, we construct several examples of minimal Lagrangian surfaces via the loop group method: a family of totally geodesic spheres and totally geodesic tori.
 As new examples, we also construct families of $\mathbb R$-equivariant surfaces, radially symmetric surfaces, and trinoids which are minimal Lagrangian immersions from a thrice-punctured sphere.